yasmin-naila/Jabodetabek-Property-Analysis/README.md

 ## **Key Findings 🔍**
+1. **Price Variation**
-1. **Price Variation**: Property prices in Jabodetabek exhibit a wide range, with a median price around Rp2,500,000,000.
+   Property prices in Jabodetabek exhibit a wide range, with a median price around Rp2,500,000,000.
 The most popular price range is between Rp1,250,000,000,00 and Rp1,500,000,000,00.
+3. **Physical Factors**
-2. **Physical Factors**: Physical attributes such as building area, land size, electrical capacity, number of bedrooms, bathrooms, maid's rooms, carports, property type, property condition, furniture, and city location have a significant correlation with property prices.
+   Physical attributes such as building area, land size, electrical capacity, number of bedrooms, bathrooms, maid's rooms, carports, property type, property condition, furniture, and city location have a significant correlation with property prices.
+5. **Prime Locations**
-3. **Prime Locations**: South Jakarta has the highest property selling prices.
+   South Jakarta has the highest property selling prices.
 Areas with high property prices are generally located in strategic areas in the city center.
 These locations have extensive access to various facilities and transportation, making the selling price of houses there tend to be more expensive.
-4. **Land Size and Price**: In city-center areas, land size has a strong positive correlation with price, indicating that land is a primary determinant of value.
+7. **Land Size and Price**
+   In city-center areas, land size has a strong positive correlation with price, indicating that land is a primary determinant of value.
 However, in suburban areas, the relationship between land size and price is less pronounced, as location and surrounding amenities play a more significant role.
-5. **Building Size and Price**: While property prices generally increase with building size, certain city-center areas have higher prices even for properties of the same size, suggesting that other factors like public facilities, area reputation, and accessibility also influence property value.
+9. **Building Size and Price**
+    While property prices generally increase with building size, certain city-center areas have higher prices even for properties of the same size, suggesting that other factors like public facilities, area reputation, and accessibility also influence property value.
+11. **Standard Layouts**
-6. **Standard Layouts**: Most properties in the region have a standard layout with 3 bedrooms and 3 bathrooms.
+    Most properties in the region have a standard layout with 3 bedrooms and 3 bathrooms.
 Additional features like maid's rooms or garages are less common.
-7. **Property Type and Price**: Property type is significantly correlated with price, larger properties generally command higher prices.
+13. **Property Type and Price**
+    Property type is significantly correlated with price, larger properties generally command higher prices.
 However, other factors also influence pricing.

 ## **Conclusion 💡**
 The pricing of properties in Jabodetabek is influenced by a complex interplay of factors, with location and physical characteristics being the primary determinants.
 While the median price is around Rp2,500,000,000, there is significant variation influenced primarily by proximity to city centers and access to public facilities.
 Properties in strategic city-center locations show a strong correlation between land size and price, while in suburban areas, location and surrounding amenities play a more dominant role.
 The standard layout of properties, with 3 bedrooms and 3 bathrooms, reflects a consistent market preference, while larger property types generally command higher prices, though other factors such as location and amenities also influence pricing.